jacob-barna/TripleJR/Code analysis for Software Security Engineering.md

 There are no more deliverables so I don't have anything to contribute in this section.
 It was a pleasure working on this team.

 Jill: Not a whole lot of time to discuss in class together but we are able to communicate everything we need through discord and github.
 We have separated tasks to give indivdually.

+Jeff: Regarding the online automated analysis tools, such as mir-swamp, I found it hard to try and get any of the C/C++ code for build and run.
+This resulted in finding other solutions such as testing for web scripting and running local tools like flawfinder on the C/C++ code.

 [1]: https://www.grc.com/revocation/crlsets.htm